 In May 2021, the project team is conducting focus groups comprised of representatives with expertise and investment in public safety and the built environment.
 These groups will help City staff better understand underpass conditions, barriers to improvements, and strategies for overcoming these barriers.

-Our intent is to learn and elicit feedback from community leaders ahead of working with Caltrans, with the goal of aligning improvements to safety issues with jurisdictional requirements and permitting processes.
-Additional focus groups with city and regional staff and developers will round out the toolkit’s development.
+Our intent is to learn and elicit feedback from community leaders, agency staff and developers ahead of working with Caltrans, with the goal of aligning improvements to safety issues with jurisdictional requirements and permitting processes.

 The final Walk this Way Underpass Improvement Toolkit can be downloaded below in the "Project Documents" section and includes:

 - Key issues to look for in addressing pedestrian-accessible underpass safety;